Bray Wyatt: The Wyatt Family (2012–2014)

 From the May 27 episode of Raw, WWE aired vignettes promoting the upcoming debut of The Wyatt Family.
-The vignettes showed The Wyatt Family's backwoods origins and Rowan wearing a lamb mask.
-On the July 8 episode of Raw, The Wyatt Family made their debut by assaulting Kane.
-The Wyatt Family continued their attacks on wrestlers such as R-Truth, Justin Gabriel, Drew McIntyre, Heath Slater and Jinder Mahal while sending cryptic messages to Kane asking him to "follow the buzzards".
-Following another assault, Kane challenged Wyatt to his first main roster match, a Ring of Fire match at SummerSlam on August 18, 2013, which he won following interference from Harper and Rowan.
-After the match, Harper and Rowan again attacked Kane, carrying him away.
-Wyatt next targeted Kofi Kingston, who he defeated at Battleground on October 6.
+The vignettes showed The Wyatt Family's backwoods origins and Rowan wearing a sheep mask.
+Wyatt's first feud was with Kane, defeating him in a Ring of Fire match at SummerSlam. which he won following interference from Harper and Rowan.
+Wyatt also defeated Kofi Kingston at Battleground.

 Harper and Rowan lost to CM Punk and Daniel Bryan at Survivor Series on November 24.
 The Wyatt Family defeated Bryan in a handicap match at TLC: Tables, Ladders & Chairs on December 15.
-On the final Raw of 2013, Bryan defeated Harper and Rowan in a gauntlet match so he could face Wyatt, but they interfered for a disqualification and attacked him until Bryan gave up and joined the group.
-Wyatt punished Bryan after they failed to find success, leading to Bryan attacking the other members of The Wyatt Family on the January 13 episode of Raw to signal him breaking free of the group.
+On the December 30 episode of Raw, Bryan defeated Harper and Rowan in a gauntlet match so he could face Wyatt, but they interfered for a disqualification and attacked him until Bryan gave up and joined the group.
+Wyatt punished Bryan after they failed to find success, leading to Bryan attacking the other members of The Wyatt Family on the January 13, 2014 episode of Raw to signal him departing the group.
 At Royal Rumble on January 26, Wyatt defeated Bryan.
 Later that night, The Wyatt Family cost John Cena his WWE World Heavyweight Championship match against Randy Orton, with The Wyatt Family attacking Cena afterwards.
 On the January 27 episode of Raw, The Wyatt Family attacked Bryan, Cena and Sheamus during an Elimination Chamber qualifying match against The Shield, meaning Bryan's team won by disqualification and The Shield lost a chance to enter the Elimination Chamber match.
 At Elimination Chamber on February 23, The Wyatt Family defeated The Shield.
 They later interfered in the Elimination Chamber match, which caused Cena to be eliminated.